Sleepy-Panda/FeeshNotifier/docs/Future ideas & requests.md

 - Track catches for Ragnarok in crimson isle tracker (when in hotspot).
 - Hotspot search
-- Auto announce hotspots
-- Hide elapsed time in Fishing Profit Tracker
+- Decrease elapsed time in Fishing Profit Tracker (when user forgot to stop tracker being afk)
 - Offer supercrafting or BZ sell when items like raw fish goes to inventory (sacks are full).
 - Track scavenged coins in Fishing Profit Tracker
 - Track Ice Essence drop from mobs in Fishing Profit Tracker
+- [Bug] Reset confirmation messages appear for disabled overlays for no reason, for one person.
 - [Bug] Some items are tracked by Fishing Profit Tracker when dropped, but drop was prevented by SB settings (basically it drops and picks up again).
 - [Bug] Fishing Profit Tracker recalculates profits/h too often when in "display buttons" mode.
 - [Bug] Trading with other players adds items to the profit trackers.
-- [Bug] Magma Core Profit Tracker does not stop timer if move out rod and then return it back.
 - Calculate pet price in Fishing Profit Tracker as difference between lvl 1 and lvl 100
   - Also, there are requests to track pet level progress in coins
 - Remove double hook reindrake logic because DH is not possible now